mattst/SublimeFindResultsBufferUtils/README.md

-## FindResultsBufferUtils (Sublime Text Package)
+## Find Results Buffer Utils (Sublime Text Package)

 ### Overview

-*FindResultsBufferUtils* is a Sublime Text package which adds keys allowing users to switch focus to and to close the *Find Results* buffer, and to jump to the first and last of the current results.
+*Find Results Buffer Utils* is a Sublime Text package which adds keys allowing users to switch focus to and to close the *Find Results* buffer, and to jump to the first and last of the current results.
 It should be noted that closing the buffer is performed without the active buffer losing focus.

 While these are simple tasks, which do not take much time, I have found the plugin so useful that it has become an integral part of how I use Sublime's powerful *Find in Files (Use Buffer)* feature.